-5 Car Parts At Risk When You Bottom Out Over A Rolled Curb -
+5 Car Parts at Risk When You Bottom Out Over a Rolled Curb - and The Solution.

 If you drive a car that’s low to the ground, you’ve probably scraped over a rolled curb from time to time.
 While these instances may seem minor, here are crucial parts under the hood that can get damaged when you bottom out, including: